SPECTRE

 Previous SPECTRE meetings:

-12. November 3, 2022: Project discussion: "LAtitudinal gradients of speCies Richness and bOdy-Size Spectrum in multiple trophic levels and ecosystems (ACROSS)" (with the ACROSS PIs)
+12. November, 2022: Project discussion with the ACRROS PIs: "LAtitudinal gradients of speCies Richness and bOdy-Size Spectrum in multiple trophic levels and ecosystems (ACROSS)" (Youtube link)

-11. September 29, 2022: Kuo et al., 2022: Assesing warming impacts on marine fishes by integrating physiology-guided distribution projections, life-history changes and food web dynamics (with Chi-Yun Kuo)
+11. September, 2022: Kuo et al., 2022: Assesing warming impacts on marine fishes by integrating physiology-guided distribution projections, life-history changes and food web dynamics (with Chi-Yun Kuo, Youtube link)

-9. March 4, 2022: Ocean Science Meeting 2022 session: “ME02 The size structure of aquatic ecosystems: from theory to applications.
+9. March, 2022: Ocean Science Meeting 2022 session: "ME02 The size structure of aquatic ecosystems: from theory to applications".

-8. November 18, 2021: Atkinson et al., 2020: Increasing nutrient stress reduces the efficiency of energy transfer through planktonic size spectra (with Angus Atkinson).
+8. November, 2021: Atkinson et al., 2020: Increasing nutrient stress reduces the efficiency of energy transfer through planktonic size spectra (with Angus Atkinson, Youtube link).